David Beckham scored a worldy in an FA Cup semi yet no one remembers it

 In fact, pause at the moment he strikes the ball and you could be forgiven for thinking this was one of the many brilliant free-kicks he scored during his career.
 The England international was renowned for his excellent technique in dead-ball situations, but why bother going through the rigmarole of having a wall line up when you can just hit a free-kick from open play?

-Beckham makes it look so effortless, but there may not have been another player on the pitch who could have produced the same finish.
+There may not have been another player on the pitch who could have produced the same finish; Beckham makes it look effortless.

 David Beckham scores a brilliant goal vs Arsenal, 1999. pic.twitter.com/H3R8nzOR3F